By John Sifferman

 Plus, anytime you improve your movement skills, you become more prepared for the demands of the real world – including the grind of everyday activities and even unexpected emergencies.
 This process begins a transformation of not only your fitness and movement skills, but also your confidence, among other things that have to be experienced to be understood.

 Note: We believe movement is medicine.
 And the best movement is natural, practical, efficient, and adaptable, among other things.
 So, if you’d like to learn what your body is truly capable of when you start moving naturally, please join us at one of our training events.
-Or, pick up a copy of the Natural Movement book or the Natural Movement Fundamentals E-Course to get started today.

 - Why Natural Movement Is Therapy